 Nampa is a larger medium-sized city located in the state of Idaho.
-With a population of 89,839 people and 16 constituent neighborhoods, Nampa is the second largest community in Idaho.
+With a population of 100,200 people and 29 constituent neighborhoods, Nampa is the third largest community in Idaho.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nampa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Nampa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Nampa is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Nampa who work in office and administrative support (15.56%), sales jobs (11.35%), and food service (6.16%).
+There are especially a lot of people living in Nampa who work in office and administrative support (15.76%), sales jobs (9.24%), and management occupations (6.31%).

-The per capita income in Nampa in 2010 was $16,427, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
-This equates to an annual income of $65,708 for a family of four.
+The per capita income in Nampa in 2018 was $22,422, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
+This equates to an annual income of $89,688 for a family of four.
 However, Nampa contains both very wealthy and poor people as well.

 Nampa is a very ethnically-diverse city.
 The people who call Nampa home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Nampa residents report their race to be White, followed by Native American.
+The greatest number of Nampa residents report their race to be White, followed by Asian.
 Nampa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.35% of the city’s residents.
-Important ancestries of people in Nampa include English, Irish, Scottish, and Norwegian.
+People of Hispanic or Latino origin account for 24.80% of the city’s residents.
+Important ancestries of people in Nampa include English, German, Irish, Italian, and French.

 The most common language spoken in Nampa is English.
 Other important languages spoken here include Spanish and Other Indo-European.